Our favorite Nordstrom products of 2021 so far | CNN Underscored

 Natori Bliss Perfection Underwire Contour Bra ($68; nordstrom.com)

 Let’s face it: You need a new T-shirt bra.
 If you’re on the hunt for one, try the Natori Bliss Perfection Underwire Contour Bra.
-It’s available 14 colors in sizes 30B to 38G,with contour foam-lined jersey cups that make it super lightweight.
+It’s available in 14 colors in sizes 30B to 38G, with contour foam-lined jersey cups that make it super lightweight.

 Zella Live In Jogger Pants ($59; nordstrom.com)